 Books

-Dundee Civic Trust has published a series of books invaluable to those interested in the local history of Dundee.
+Dundee Civic Trust has published a series of books about different aspects of the local history of Dundee.
+These are now out of print; but those interested should keep an eye on the second-hand market.

 column 1 image